 We have thought hard about the best, most safe ways for you to enter and move around the Garden.
 In addition to limiting the number of people on site with pre-booked ticketing, we have put many other measures in place to make visiting as safe as possible:

-There are different entrances and exits to prevent overcrowding at the gates:
+There are different entrances and exits during busy times to prevent overcrowding at the gates:

 - From Hills Road/Station Road, entrance is via the usual gate.
-Exit is via the Hills Road service gate (further down Hills Road set into the new fence).
+At busy times, exit is via the Hills Road service gate (further down Hills Road set into the new fence).

 - From Trumpington Road/Brookside, entrance is via the usual gate.
-Exit is via the Brookside Bike Park.
+At busy times, exit is via the Brookside Bike Park.